 MyClass myObject;

-In this case, it is not necessary to use the full name MyProgram::MyClass
+In this case, it is not necessary to use the full name MyProgram::MyClass, since the namespace has been imported with using.

-Namespaces can be nested within other namespaces, allowing for an organized hierarchy.
+Namespaces can be nested inside other namespaces, allowing for an organized hierarchy.

 namespace Company {